norsk-gjeldsinformasjon/api-docs/docs/howto/quarterly-debt-reports.md

 ### Why are some NINs' loan arrays empty?

-If NoGi does not find any debt linked to a specific NIN in the debt registry, an empty array will be returned for that NIN.
+If Norsk Gjeldsinformasjon does not find any debt linked to a specific NIN in the debt registry, an empty array will be returned for that NIN.

 ### When can we delete the NIN list?